ksu-cs-textbooks/cc210/content/04-conditionals/06-java/07-subgoals.md

 ### 3. Follow the Correct Branch

 After we find the value of the Boolean expression, we can simply follow the `true` branch if the Boolean expression evaluated to `true`.
 If the Boolean expression evaluated to `false`, we can follow the `false` branch if it exists.
-If the conditional construct is an **If** statement, we can simply ignore the rest of the conditional construct and move on to the next part of the program.
+If the conditional construct is an **if** statement, we can simply ignore the rest of the conditional construct and move on to the next part of the program.

 ## Writing Conditional Constructs